roryp/stranglerfig/README.md

 This pattern helps you adopt best practices for building modern, efficient applications tailored for the cloud.

-## Know: Implementing the Strangler Pattern and Modern Web App Pattern
+## Implementing the Strangler Pattern and Modern Web App Pattern

 ### Combining Strangler and MWA Patterns